Why does the Rainbow have 7 colors?

 The circular route from Newton to Pythagoras:

 Philolaus, the Pythagorean philosopher was one of the first known to propose that the earth revolved around a ‘central fire’.
-This theory was known by Copernicus, who is credited for inventing the heliocentric theory of the planetary motion.
+This theory was known by Copernicus, who is credited for inventing the heliocentric theory of planetary motion.
 Newton further relied on Copernicus’ work while developing his own theory of gravity.

-Newton acknowledged the Pythagoreans theory:
+Newton acknowledged the Pythagoreans theory: Why Does The Rainbow Have 7 Colours?

 The spectrum was originally subdivided into five colors by him (red, blue, yellow, green, and purple).
 He then revised the number to seven from five by adding indigo and orange as Pythagoras believed there was a strong connection between music and color.
 As there are seven natural notes there should be seven principal colors too.